 (a) Improved national and local policies for housing affordability, adequacy and accessibility for all; the energy efficiency and climate neutrality of buildings; and sustainable and resilient urban development.

-(b) Increased capacity of national and local governments for the development of housing and urban development policies and programmes, which integrate the concepts of the 2030 Agenda, the Geneva Charter on Sustainable Housing, and the action plan “Place and Life in the UNECE – A Regional Action Plan 2030: Tackling challenges from COVID-19 pandemic, climate and housing emergencies in the region, city, neighbourhood and homes”.
+(b) Increased capacity of national and local governments for the development of housing and urban development policies and programmes, which integrate the concepts of the 2030 Agenda, the Geneva UN Charter on Sustainable Housing and relevant best practices, including those developed and shared by the Geneva UN Charter Centres of Excellence, and the action plan “Place and Life in the UNECE – A Regional Action Plan 2030: Tackling challenges from COVID-19 pandemic, climate and housing emergencies in the region, city, neighbourhood and homes”.

-(c) Improved understanding by city authorities of their socioeconomic development priorities through the preparation of smart sustainable cities profiles and SDG VLRs based on the use of ECE/ITU key performance indicators for smart sustainable cities, urban economic resilience indicators and the UN system wide urban monitoring framework.
+(c) Improved understanding by city authorities of their socioeconomic development priorities through the preparation of smart sustainable cities profiles and SDG VLRs based on updated guidelines for the development of VLRs in the ECE Region and using ECE/ITU key performance indicators for smart sustainable cities, urban economic resilience indicators and the UN system wide urban monitoring framework.

 (d) Increased capacity of land administration authorities to develop national land administration and management systems based on thematic studies and capacity building activities in land administration and management.

-(e) More effective local urban development and housing policies and economic recovery plans related to COVID-19, in particular for the most vulnerable segments of population living in informal settlements.
+(e) More effective local urban development and housing policies and related resilience plans, in particular for the most vulnerable segments of population living in informal settlements.

 III.
 Deliverables to be implemented in 2024